twistedtwig/AutomatedDeployments/README.md

 ```

 The only solution I have at this point is when you create your configuration file give it a large number to try avoid conflicts, (see road map).

+6.4) Error while using msdeploy, 'The application pool that you are trying to use has the 'managedRuntimeVersion' property set to 'v2.0'.
+This application requires 'v4.0'.':

+This normally is due to IIS not having .Net V4.0 registered.  using aspnet_regiis.exe /i normally fixes this (http://msdn.microsoft.com/en-us/library/ee942158.aspx).

+6.5) If when executing the application it doesn't find a file that has a relative file path given, you might need to set the SETEXEPATH flag to true at the command line.

 7) Road Map